Minerva18/tv-dashforce/README.md

 It is pretty simple!

+Launch the dashboard by running `npm run dashboard`

+**else**

 If you are developing or making code changes, run `npm run watch`

-**else**

-Launch the dashboard by running `npm run dashboard`
+**Note**: Only the `npm run serve` command launches the Dashboard automatically.
+When using the `npm run watch` command, you would need manually view the app in the browser.